Welsh language applicants to Cardiff University

-But in recent years, with the University and the Coleg Cymraeg Cenedlaethol working closely together, positive developments can be seen in several fields.
-Students can now study for an LLB Degree in Law completely in Welsh and study a percentage of over 130 undergraduate courses through the medium of Welsh at Cardiff University.
+In recent years, with the University and the Coleg Cymraeg Cenedlaethol working closely together, positive developments can be seen in several fields.
+Students can now study for an LLB Degree in Law completely in Welsh and study a percentage of many undergraduate programmes through the medium of Welsh at Cardiff University.

-We offer a Joint Honours Degree in Welsh and Journalism and Incentive Scholarships are also being offered for the first time by the Coleg Cymraeg for students to study Medicine through the medium of Welsh.
+We offer a Joint Honours Degree in Welsh and Journalism and Incentive Scholarships are being offered by the Coleg Cymraeg for students to study a variety of subjects through the medium of Welsh.
 We recommend that you join the Cardiff Branch of the Coleg Cymraeg Cenedlaethol so you can apply for scholarships and take advantage of other benefits such as access to the Coleg's online learning resources.

 You can ask for a Welsh-speaking personal tutor, provided there are Welsh-speaking members of the teaching staff in your subject area.
 If there are no Welsh-speaking members in the teaching staff, an appropriate member of staff from another School will be asked to tutor you.

 You'll be offered the opportunity to sit your exams through the medium of Welsh, irrespective of whether you've received your tutoring in Welsh.

 If you want to sit your exams in Welsh we'll ensure that your assessed coursework, examination papers and scripts are translated where Welsh-speaking markers are not available.
 These arrangements are subject to any national or professional body guidance, regulations or QAA Guidance.

 We'll ask you when you register if you prefer to receive your personal correspondence in Welsh or English or bilingually.
 The student will then be communicated with in their language of choice.